Asqatasun/Asqatasun/ansible/README.md

 ok: [asqatasun]
 ```

-Once the installation will be finished, just enter the following URL to your browser
+Once the installation is finished, just enter the following URL to your browser
 to get the default Asqatasun page:

 ```